rcelha/rio-rs/src/state/README.md

 Module that provides object persistence

-The `rio_rs::state_provider` module has all the traits and structs one needs to start saving objects from your cluster to persistent storage.
+The `rio_rs::state` module has all the traits and structs one needs to start saving objects from your cluster to persistent storage.

 # State Loader